-- 4.1 The Provider, when an award has been made to the agency, must initiate services based on Request-for-Service (RFS) or verbal requests (telephone) for service and/or equipment on the date specified or on a negotiated start date.
-Care Managers must be notified of any change in service start date. - 4.2 As applicable, the Provider shall make all reasonable efforts to deliver services as authorized by the Care Manager. - 4.2.1 The Provider will consult with the client's Care Manager regarding any temporary increase or decrease in service delivery units authorized.
+- 1.1 The Provider must supply evidence of the ability to meet all requirements of Elderly Services Programs for which it has an Agreement with COA. - 1.2 The Provider must initiate services based on authorizations or verbal requests (telephone) for service and/or equipment on the date specified or on a negotiated start date.
+Care Managers must be notified of any change in service start date. - 1.3 The Provider must deliver services in compliance with the Service Specification(s), and in accordance with the plan designed and authorized by the Care Manager. - 1.4 The Provider will consult with the client's Care Manager regarding any temporary increase or decrease in service delivery units authorized.
 Notification may be by telephone, email, or fax.
-No permanent change in service delivery can be made without consultation with the Care Manager.
-When the client and provider mutually agree to changes in service delivery dates which do not affect billing, no notification of Care Manager is required. - 4.2.2 In the event of a staff member's absence, the Provider must have and utilize a written backup plan that prioritizes client service needs and service to those in most need first. - 4.2.3 The Provider must maintain signed and dated documentation of each client contact affecting service provision and each Care Manager contact within the client record or on a designated log.
+No permanent change in service delivery can be made without consultation with the Care Manager. - 1.5 The Provider must notify the Care Manager within twenty-four (24) hours of a known change in client status, needs, or location. - 1.6 The provider must maintain accurate and dated documentation regarding contact with clients and service delivery, and contacts with Care Managers regarding client. - 1.7 In the event of a staff member's absence, the Provider must have and utilize a written backup plan that prioritizes client service needs and service to those in most need first. - 1.8 The Provider must participate in Care Manager and Provider problem resolution to promote continuing service delivery prior to discharging a client (i.e., client initiated service changes).
+This may include case conferencing in person or telephone. - 1.9 The provider must be able to prioritize any high risk clients to be able to provide expedited response time for the start of services.
+High risk clients include, but are not limited to, new or existing clients who are being discharged from a hospital; new or existing clients who are being discharged from a skilled nursing or rehab facility; any new or existing client who is determined by the Care Manager to be high risk.